 The Cliff Walk has been a public access trail for well over a century and is free for all.
 The northern 2/3 of the trail is a relatively easy walk, while the southern 1/3 is unpaved, rough, and with some steep drops nearby.
 But not to worry.
 Walkers can exit at several points along the way and choose the sections that they want to visit.

-There is a considerable history to the Gilded Age in Newport and how society functioned back in the day.
-The best way to explore the Cliff Walk is by purchasing the Cliff Walk Audio Tour by Knockabout Travel (coming soon).
+There is a considerable history of the Gilded Age in Newport and how society functioned back in the day.
+The best way to explore the Cliff Walk is by purchasing the Cliff Walk Audio Tour by Knockabout Travel.
 It contains an interactive map, photos, and narration throughout the duration of the tour depicting the mansions of historical significance, the families that resided there, and what life might have been like in their heyday.
 The tour is narrated by me and each point of interest is GPS triggered, automatically starting each track as you walk.

 Cruise Downtown Newport in a Scoot Coupe

 If you are walking around downtown Newport, you will notice a number of GoKart-like buggies cruising the streets.
 Called a Scoot Coupe, a novel thing to do in Newport is rent one of these and take it around town.